Curtisden Green, Goudhurst, Cranbrook, TN17 1LB, Kent

 |Average Class Size||15-17|

-Set on a 60 acre rural campus in the beautiful Kent countryside, Bethany School is a flourishing co-educational day and boarding school that provides a welcoming and caring environment for pupils between the ages of 11 and 18.
+Set on a 60 acre rural campus in the beautiful Kent countryside, Bethany School is a flourishing co-educational day, full and weekly boarding school that provides a welcoming and caring environment for pupils between the ages of 11 and 18.
+The school was delighted to have achieved the highest accolades possible after their ISI inspection in April 2023, receiving 'excellent' in all areas.

-Bethany enjoys a reputation as a particularly friendly and happy community.
-It is a strong, thriving school with an enviable building programme, including recent and regular upgrading of boarding school facilities; a fantastic new six lane 25m indoor swimming pool, state-of-the-art fitness suite and a new Sixth Form centre with excellent facilities.
+Bethany enjoys an excellent reputation as a particularly friendly and happy community.
+It is a strong, thriving school with an enviable building programme, including recent and regular upgrading of boarding school facilities; a fantastic six lane 25 metre indoor swimming pool, state-of-the-art fitness suite, a sixth form centre with excellent facilities and an expansive outdoor high ropes course.

-Situated in Kent's 'Garden of England', Bethany has an idyllic location with easy accessibility.
+Situated in Kent, known as the 'Garden of England', Bethany has an idyllic location with easy accessibility.
 London is less than an hour by train, Gatwick Airport one hour by taxi and Heathrow an hour and a half.
 The Eurostar terminal at Ashford International is just 30 minutes away.

 As a mainstream school, Bethany prides itself on nurturing academic excellence while catering for pupils with a broad range of abilities.
-The School offers a wide variety of subjects in modern classrooms with specialist facilities, including our Science Centre with modern laboratories.
+The school offers a wide variety of subjects in modern classrooms with specialist facilities, including a Science Centre with modern laboratories.

 The entire campus is served by a wireless network and all pupils have their own laptop.
 Much of the curriculum is delivered through ICT and pupils gain important digital skills.
-Almost all of our Sixth Formers progress on to university courses, leaving Bethany with a mature self-confidence and clear direction.
+Almost all of our sixth formers progress on to university courses, leaving Bethany with a mature, self-confident sense of purpose.

 CReSTeD registered since 1994, Bethany's Learning Support department enjoys an international reputation for its success in giving specialist help to dyslexic pupils within the mainstream curriculum.
 In addition, for those pupils who require it, we offer support for English as an Additional Language.